-When monitoring capital risk, the group considers its gearing and the ratio of net debt to regulatory capital value (RCV).
+When monitoring capital risk, the group considers its gearing and the ratio of net debt to RCV.

 Centrally managed funds are invested entirely with counterparties whose credit rating is 'A-' or better.

 Maximum exposure relating to financial assets is represented by carrying value as at the balance sheet date.